 All travelers can enter Egypt providing they can show proof of a negative Covid-19 test.

-From September 1, all arrivals into Egypt, including its citizens, must provide a negative PCR test taken within 72 hours of departure.
+All arrivals into Egypt, including its citizens, must provide a negative PCR test taken within 72 hours of departure.
 This extends to 96 hours for arrivals from Japan, China, Thailand, North America, South America, Canada, London, Paris, and Frankfurt.
 The certificate must be written in English and Arabic and be stamped by an accredited laboratory.
 All travelers must complete a personal monitoring card and show proof of health insurance on arrival.

 Alternatively, those arriving in the coastal governorates of South Sinai, Red Sea and Marsa Matrouh who cannot show evidence of a negative test are able to take a test and then isolate while awaiting the results, at a cost of $30.
 Those found to be positive must isolate for 14 days in a dedicated area of their hotel.
 Most countries need an e-visa to visit Egypt, available here.